-LEADING OFF: Odorizzi sharp, Morton streak, Nola vs Braves
+LEADING OFF: Darvish at Dodger Stadium, Nola vs hot Braves

 The 35-year-old has made 14 starts this season in his first year with Tampa Bay.
 He’s done well in his career vs. Angels stars Mike Trout (3 for 12, 1 HR) and Albert Pujols (7 for 30, no HRs).

-Phillies righty Aaron Nola (6-1, 4.58) starts at Atlanta as the teams compete atop the NL East.
-Nola has done well against the Braves, going 8-3 with a 2.05 ERA in 13 starts.

-FACING THE BIG BATS?
+FACING THE BIG BATS

 Tampa Bay two-way prospect Brendan McKay starts for Triple-A Durham against Scranton/Wilkes-Barre, which added New York Yankees sluggers Aaron Judge (left oblique strain) and Giancarlo Stanton (biceps/shoulder/calf) to its roster Friday for rehab assignments.